tailscale/accessbot/README.md

 When approved, the workflow will assign a custom device posture attribute to the requester's device.

+> [!NOTE]
+> This experiment is in its early days and requires a feature flag be enabled on
+> your account before you can make use of it.
+Please contact us if you'd like to
+> test it - we're eager to hear your feedback.

 ## Setup

 Before getting started, first make sure you have a development workspace where